python/cpython/Doc/using/configure.rst

       The default suffix on WASM platform is one of ``.js``, ``.html`` or ``.wasm``.

-.. cmdoption:: --with-tzpath=<list of absolute paths separated by pathsep>
+.. option:: --with-tzpath=<list of absolute paths separated by pathsep>

    Select the default time zone search path for :const:`zoneinfo.TZPATH`.
    See the :ref:`Compile-time configuration